Switzerland and the Philippines

 The dossier is intended for people who leave Switzerland to take up permanent residence in another country and work abroad.

-Vivre et travailler aux Philippines (PDF, Number of pages 30, 1.1 MB, French)
+Vivre et travailler aux Philippines (PDF, 30 Pages, 1.1 MB, French)

 Contact the responsible Swiss representation or consulate when you want to register or unregister as a resident, when you need a new passport, have moved or wish to apply for citizenship.
 The entire selection of services offered can be found in the dropdown menu to the right.
 The contact details of the responsible Swiss representation are shown on the corresponding page.